 The curing time between each layer is not very critical.
 Just as long as you give the resin sufficient time to set, they can still be tacky and not yet completely cured.
 If you work in a room with 70 °F (21 °C) temperature, you can work on each fiberglass layer somewhere between 30 minutes and a couple of hours.
 This depends on the resin mixture you are using.

 4. Layering to Increase the Thickness of the Mold

 You can enhance the integrity of the mold by increasing its thickness.
 If you are building a large fiberglass mold, you can add core materials in addition to the fiberglass mats.
 Some good options are chopped strand mat or Aeromat.

-You need to cut these core materials into the shapes and sizes that will fit certain mold parts.
+You need to cut these core materials into shapes and sizes that will fit certain mold parts.
 The core materials are especially applicable to sections of the plug or existing part that is generally flat and large.
-These mats are applied and epoxied in the same way you do it with the fiberglass mats.
+These mats are applied and epoxied in the same way you do with the fiberglass mats.

 5. Trimming the Final Fiberglass Mold